trimble-oss/dba-dash/README.md

 **Note:**
 More advanced service configuration is possible.  e.g. A remote agent can be configured to write to a S3 bucket and another agent that connects to your repository database can use the S3 bucket as a source instead of a SQL connection string.

+## Upgrade Process

+ - Stop the DBAChecks agent.
+Use `net stop dbachecksservice` from the commandline or use the DBAChecksServiceConfig.exe tool (Service Tab) to stop the service.
+ - Close any running instances of the GUI or DBAChecks Service Config tool.
+ - Replace all the app binaries with the ones from the new release (copy/paste).
+All the configuration information for the agent is stored in the ServiceConfig.json file so this file must be kept.
+ - Run DBAChecksServiceConfig.exe.
+On the destination tab you should be notified if there are database schema changes that need to be deployed.
+If necessary click Deploy/Update Database.
+Either click the "Deploy" button to apply the schema changes or click "Generate Script" if you want to review the changes/deploy manually.
+Note: The script must be run in sqlcmd mode.
+ **Ensure you have a backup prior to deploying changes.**
+ - Click the service tab and click "Start" to start the service.

+*Note: If you are running multiple agents you should stop all the agents then run the upgrade process for each agent.
+The schema changes for the DB would get deployed for the first agent only.*

+## Monitoring "Remote"  Instances
+It's possible to monitor instances where there isn't direct connectivity between the instance and your monitoring server.
+The destination you set in the DBAChecks Service config tool can be a folder path or point to a AWS S3 bucket.
+You setup an agent in the remote environment to push data to the S3 Bucket location.
+You then use that same location as a source connection on an agent where the destination is pointing to your DBAChecksDB central repository database.
+The "AWS Credentials" tab can be used to specify credentials if required.
+If you chose to use a local folder instead of an S3 bucket then you would need to find a way to move files from that folder to a folder that can be accessed by the other agent connecting to your DBAChecks database.
+An S3 bucket is the easiest option but you could use a local folder and sync via a different cloud storage provider.